 Dominique is also a member of the UK Mental Wellbeing in Higher Education group (MWBHE), and is on the Board of a NHS mental health foundation trust.

 She has helped design apps and websites to support student mental health, and has been interviewed widely, including by the Guardian and Radio 4’s Today programme.
 Her TEDx talk, What I learnt from 78,000 GP consultations with university students highlights some of the causes behind the recent rise in young people’s mental health distress, and suggests ways in which everyone can better support the younger generation.

 Dominique has now launched her own student health and wellbeing consultancy, Buzz Consulting, to assist organisations in improving their student support offer.

 Dominique is the author of a series of four mental health books for students, to be published by Trigger Press.
-Her next major trade book, co-authored with Fabienne Vailes, will be published in 2019.
+These are: 'Anxiety at College', 'Depression at College', 'Eating Issues and Eating Disorders at College' and 'Self Harm and Suicidal thoughts at College'.
+Her next major trade book co-authored with Fabienne Vailes, is called 'How to Grow a Grown Up: Preparing your teen for the real world' and will be published in 2019.

 You can follow her on twitter @DrdomThompson